 Johnson could easily top Bell this season, but my main concern is Carson Palmer.
 I think coach Bruce Arians will keep giving Johnson the ball all over the field, but Palmer is hitting an old age wall.
 The offense could have trouble in 2017.

-The No. 1 wide receiver this coming season will likely come from Beckham, Antonio Brown or Julio Jones once again.
+The No. 1 wide receiver this coming season will likely come from Beckham, Antonio Brown, Mike Evans or Julio Jones once again.
 Beckham is the young gun of the group with plenty to prove still.
 I'm going to look to him as the highest-upside wide receiver of the year, but it's no doubt close.